 - How can we best support Canadians facing labour market disruption to transition to new jobs or industries?

 - How can employers be more effectively engaged in developing and delivering demand-driven solutions to skills gap challenges?

 - How can skills development systems be optimized, building up the capacity of service providers and encouraging collaboration between organizations?

-- Interviews with shortlisted projects will take place in February 2020.
+- Stage 3: Interviews with Stage 2 shortlisted projects will take place in February 2020.
 Final decisions will be communicated by the end of February.

 Successful projects will be announced in March 2020.

 Projects Supporting Mid-Career Workers